A Military History Of The United States Of America

 Following the French withdrawal from the first attack on the fort, Colonel Parker, with a detachment of 400, left Fort William Henry to attack the French at Ticonderoga.
 But their attempt was not fruitful.
 They were taken by surprise by the French who killed or captured half of the detachment.

-By mid-July, Montcalm was ready to make another attempt at taking Fort William Henry.
-The French troops were ferried down Lake George during the last week in July; by 03 August, Montcalm’s army once more arrived at Fort William Henry’s door.
-The English had also increased the number of their garrison, but it still had reached no more than twenty-three hundred and seventy-two, of which only eleven hundred were fit for duty (the rest being ill, primarily with smallpox).
-Brigadier General Daniel Webb, stationed at Fort Edward just fourteen miles to the south, at first had refused to send any of his twenty-five hundred troops to help Munro.
+The captured British troops had given Montcalm incorrect figures in regard to the number of their garrison; there were, in fact, no more than twenty-three hundred and seventy-two soldiers, of which only eleven hundred were actually fit for duty (the rest being ill, primarily with smallpox).
+Brigadier General Daniel Webb, stationed at Fort Edward (known by the French as Fort Lidius) just fourteen miles to the south, when contacted with a request for reinforcements, at first had refused to send any of his twenty-five hundred troops to help Munro.
 Later he decided to send two hundred regular British army soldiers under Lieutenant Colonel Young and eight hundred Massachusetts-Bay militia under Colonel Frye to join Munro's garrison.
 Webb feared a possible French attack via South Bay and could not afford to reduce the garrison at Fort Edward any more.
-In the fashion typical of the English military authority of the time, Webb sent word to Munro suggesting that he simply surrender to the French on the best terms he could obtain.
+In the fashion typical of the English military authority of the time, Webb sent a letter to Munro suggesting that he simply surrender to the French on the best terms he could obtain.
+The letter was intercepted by Montcalm, who, after reading it himself, and realizing that it would be damaging to the morale of the fort's British defenders, sent it on through to Munro.

-The French settled in around the fort to begin a general bombardment of it.
-Montcalm initially intended to make a direct assault against the fort.
-Finding the manner that the English had reinforced the log stockade with stone, the French general changed his mind and decided to besiege the fort by cannonade.
+Montcalm sent out some troops to reconnoiter the fort.
+Finding the manner that the English had reinforced the log stockade with stone, the French commander changed his mind about engaging the British in a battle immediately, and decided to besiege the fort by cannonade.
 Montcalm sent a letter to Munro calling for his immediate surrender, noting that he could control his Indian allies for the time being, but could not guarantee that to be the case should the siege of the fort last very long.
 Munro refused the French overture for capitulation, and replied that he and his men would defend the fort to the end.

 The French artillery was set up in two batteries that they constructed during the 4th under a constant fire of cannon shot from the fort.
 All the while, the Indians, impatient for the artillery to begin firing, sniped at the fort's defenders, Finally, about sunrise on the morning of 06 August, eight cannon and one mortar in the left battery opened fire on the fort.
 By the following morning, the right battery was completed and eleven guns began firing from that point.